- What is Privacy?

 - What are the ages of the proposed subject population?
 There may be age differences in privacy preferences (e.g., teenagers less forthcoming than older adults)

-- The proposed recruitment methods: How are potential participants identified
+- The proposed recruitment methods: How are potential participants identified and contacted?

 - advertisements, notices, and/or media